roe-dl/weewx-DWD/README-en.md

 <p align="center"><img src="Wettervorhersage-Warnungen-Fichtelberg.png" width="600px" /></p>

-Independent of certain weather services you can display weather icons and symbols in skins by using the `$presentweather` tag, provided by this WeeWX extension.
+Independent of certain weather services you can display weather icons and symbols in skins by using the searchlist extension `$presentweather`, provided by this WeeWX extension.

 With this extension you can receive and process the following data:
 * from OGC servers of several weather services like NOAA, DWD, etc.